MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app/create-computer-vision-resource-use-in-code.md

     :::image type="content" source="../../media/static-web-app/browser-screenshot-github-create-new-repository-secret.png" alt-text="Partial browser screenshot of React Cognitive Service Computer Vision sample for image analysis before key and endpoint set.":::

-1. Enter the same name and value for the endpoint.
-Then create another secret with the same name and value for the key.
+1. Enter the same name and value for the endpoint you used in the previous section.
+Then create another secret with the same name and value for the key as used in the previous section.

     :::image type="content" source="../../media/static-web-app/browser-screenshot-github-add-secret.png" alt-text="Enter the same name and value for the endpoint.
 Then create another secret with the same name and value for the key.":::